 The amendments to the ESPP for offer periods on or after September 15, 2006 were intended to enable the ESPP to be considered a non-compensatory plan under FAS 123(R) for future offering periods.
 For offer periods that commenced prior to September 15, 2006, however, fair value is determined as of the grant date, using the graded vesting approach.
 Under the graded vesting approach, the 24-month ESPP offer period, which consists of four six-month purchase periods, is treated for valuation purpose as four separate option tranches with individual lives of six, 12, 18 and 24 months, each commencing on the initial grant date.
 Each tranche is expensed straight-line over its individual life.
+The final offer period prior to September 15, 2006 was completed during the second quarter of fiscal 2008.

-Share-Based Compensation Recognized under SFAS 123(R) for the first three months of Fiscal 2007 and Fiscal 2008
+Share-Based Compensation Recognized under SFAS 123(R)